 If you would like to see the weather updates for our area your local weather reports can be found at National Weather Service.

 Furthermore, Chief Garvin would like to remind people to slow down and remain cautious while driving.
 Always watch for people and animals along the roadways.
-It is not uncommon for our district to see an increase in car accidents during this time of year as hunting season pressures wildlife further into communities and people get out to enjoy the cooling temperatures.
+It is not uncommon for our district to see an increase in car accidents during this time of year as people and animals move around more outside to enjoy the beautiful mountain weather.
 Remember to adjust your speed accordingly to the current road conditions.

-Clay Springs Pinedale Fire District wishes you all a happy fall.
+Clay Springs Pinedale Fire District wishes you all a happy spring!
 Stay safe and enjoy this wonderful time of year!

 Chief Robert Garvin